Sibada/VICmodel/cran-comments.md

 ## R CMD check results

-There was 2 NOTE for ubuntu environment:
+There was 1 NOTE for ubuntu environment:

 * This is a new release.

-* checking installed package size ...
-NOTE installed size is  5.3Mb sub-directories of 1Mb or more: libs   4.7Mb

-  This is because the VIC model is a complex model and the core has large code.
-  That is unavoidable but have little impact for users, therefore we suggest that it is not a significant problem.

 There was 1 NOTE for Mac OS X environment: